vladimiryardan/Taffy-Wiki/Common-API-HTTP-Status-Codes.md

 * 401 Unauthorized -- You need to identify yourself before the request will be able to continue
 * 403 Forbidden -- You have been identified but do not have permission to access this resource or run the requested action
 * 404 Not Found -- The requested resource does not exist
+* 405 Not Allowed -- The requested verb is not allowed for this resource

 ## 5xx: Server Error